• Skip to content

 For a breastfed baby with secondary lactose intolerance caused by gastroenteritis, you should be able to keep breastfeeding.

 Weaning off breastmilk isn’t usually recommended.
 This is because breastmilk has so many nutritional benefits and lactose is good for your baby’s growth.
-Your child can usually tolerate a small amount of lactose, and gradually increasing it can help your child’s body produce more lactase.
+Your child can usually tolerate a small amount of lactose, and gradually increasing it can help your baby’s body produce more lactase.

 If your baby is formula fed or you’re considering giving them formula, consult your GP or a dietitian before using or changing to a low-lactose or lactose-free infant formula.
 If your child is under 6 months, avoid using soy-based infant formula.